fird0s/Appointment/README.md

 ## How to install

 1. clone this project put on your server
-2. use 'replication.sql' mysql replication
+2. set username, password, and database name in **application/config/database.php**
+2. import **database.sql** to your MySQL database
-3. login with username:admin, password:admin.
+3. login with username: admin or admin@gmail.com, password: admin.